 Our ability to attract and retain the best academic talent is at risk.
 17% of Cardiff University’s academic staff are EU nationals, and that is why it is essential that the Prime Minister shows some leadership now and makes a unilateral…

-- Does the Honorable Lady believe that the amendment passed by the House of Lords yesterday would be very usefull if it's supported in here to help the people that she's mentioned?
+– Does the Honourable Lady believe that the amendment passed by the House of Lords yesterday would be very useful if it’s supported in here to help the people that she’s mentioned?

 The Welsh higher education sector represents everything that a global Britain should aspire to: A world leader, punching above our weight, and ready to work with friends across Europe and across the world.
 We need to applaud this success but also recognised that it is not an inevitable state.
 We have a responsibility, a positive duty to provide the environment in which Welsh higher education doesn’t just survive, but it thrives.